Secret Society of Super Villains: Publication history

-Fictional history
+Fictional team history

 Darkseid's Society

 First organized by Darkseid, the Secret Society of Super Villains were based in the Sinister Citadel in San Francisco.
 From early on, the team was plagued with power struggles.
-Lex Luthor, the Wizard, Gorilla Grodd, and Funky Flashman all sought to control the powerful team; the Manhunter (the team's first leader) and Captain Comet, on the other hand, sought to divert the villains' evil ways into a more positive channel.
+Lex Luthor, Wizard, Gorilla Grodd, and Funky Flashman all sought to control the powerful team; Manhunter (the team's first leader) and Captain Comet, on the other hand, sought to divert the villains' evil ways into a more positive channel.
 After discovering the true identity of their benefactor, the team rebelled against the alien overlord.
 To quash their uprising, Darkseid sent Mantis and Kalibak.
-At the end of the struggle, the Manhunter sacrificed himself to seemingly kill Darkseid.
-After this, the team splintered, with Luthor, the Wizard, Gorilla Grodd and Flashman leading the team at different times.
-However, the Wizard proved to be the most tenacious and created the definitive incarnation of the SSoSV.
+At the end of the struggle, Manhunter sacrificed himself to seemingly kill Darkseid.
+After this, the team splintered, with Luthor, Wizard, Gorilla Grodd, and Flashman leading the team at different times.
+However, Wizard proved to be the most tenacious and created the definitive incarnation of the SSoSV.
 They went on to fight the original Crime Syndicate of America of Earth-Three and the Justice Society of America.
-While traveling between dimensions, back on Earth-1 the Silver Ghost, the Mirror Master and the Copperhead formed yet another team and fought the Freedom Fighters.
+While traveling between dimensions, back on Earth-1 the Silver Ghost, Mirror Master and Copperhead formed yet another team and fought the Freedom Fighters.

-The Wizard's group eventually returned from Earth-2 and battled against the Justice League of America aboard their satellite headquarters.
+Wizard's group eventually returned from Earth-2 and battled against the Justice League of America aboard their satellite headquarters.
 At one point in the battle, the two teams swapped bodies, allowing the supervillains to discover the true identities of their enemies.
 After gaining the upper hand, the Justice League wiped the memories of the supervillains, precipitating Identity Crisis and the formation of the current Society years later.

 Also notable in this series' run is the first appearance of Captain Comet in over 20 years, as well as the introduction of a new Star Sapphire.
 Both were regular, recurring characters.